k-gintaras/angular-electron-seed/README.md

-# How to use seed or how to make your owns
+# How to use seed or how to make your own

 Clone
 npm install (for electron), cd to app-name, npm install (for angular)